CMakePP/CMakePPLang/docs/source/index.rst

 CMakePPLang
 ###########

+The `CMakePP organization`_ is committed to making the act of packaging projects with CMake easier.
 At the heart of the CMake Packaging Project is the CMakePP language, CMakePPLang.
 CMakePPLang is an object-oriented extension to the CMake language written entirely using the original CMake language.
 That said, CMakePPLang has different coding practices, paradigms, and standards than the native CMake language, much in the same way that C++ coding differs